[pl. curricula or curriculums] the subjects comprising a course of study in a school or college.

 -ORIGIN Latin, from Greek sittuba ‘title slip, label’.

 Being a federal system, each state and territory developed their own curriculum having various topic syllabuses.
 A process is underway to implement a national curriculum from Foundation [first year of school] to Year 12.
 This began with English, Mathematics, Science and History.
-To follow this, visit Progress of the Australian Curriculum.
+To see where this is now at, visit Progress of the Australian Curriculum.
 It indicates all current areas and their present stage of development and/orimplementation.
 By clicking on the name [e.g. Arts F-10], you will access greater detail.
 Further national curriculum information can be found in the Commonwealth section below.

 This page covers curriculum and syllabuses in all states & territories, Commonwealth involvement now and into the future, other curriculum sources, journals, more.

 Some previous material has been moved to specific pages, e.g. Middle Years of School, Assessment, Vocational Education, … .

 Australian Capital Territory